passB/passb.github.io/README.md

 passB can easily be extended with new extensions or alternative strategies.

 Take a look at the [QR-Code extension](https://github.com/passB/passB/tree/master/src/Extensions/QRCodeExtension) or the [FirstLine FileFormat](https://github.com/passB/passB/tree/master/src/PluggableStrategies/FileFormats/FirstLineFileFormat) as examples.

+When creating an extension/strategy after one of these examples, please don't forget to register them with the [Dependency Injection Container](https://github.com/passB/passB/blob/master/src/Container.ts).

 ## Building & running it yourself